TalhaAwan/rate-per-time-unit/README.md

 ### slidingWindow

-The slidingWindow option controls the number of time units (seconds or minutes) that the rate calculation considers.
+The `slidingWindow` option controls the number of time units (in seconds for per second and per minute calculations, or in minutes for per hour calculations) that the rate calculation considers.
 This allows you to smooth out short-term fluctuations in event rates.

-- Higher Value: A higher slidingWindow will average the events over a longer period, which can smooth out spikes and give a more stable long-term rate.
+- **Higher Value**: A higher `slidingWindow` will average the events over a longer period, which can smooth out spikes and give a more stable long-term rate.

-- Lower Value: A lower slidingWindow will be more sensitive to recent changes in the event rate, making it more responsive to short-term fluctuations.
+- **Lower Value**: A lower `slidingWindow` will be more sensitive to recent changes in the event rate, making it more responsive to short-term fluctuations.

-**Default Sliding Window Values:**
+**Default Sliding Window Values**

-RatePerSecond: Default is 5 seconds
+- RatePerSecond: 5 seconds
-RatePerMinute: Default is 6 minutes
+- RatePerMinute: 6 seconds
-RatePerHour: Default is 10 hours
+- RatePerHour: 10 minutes

-**Min & Max Sliding Window Values:**
+**Min & Max Sliding Window Values**

-RatePerSecond: Min 1, Max 20 seconds
+- RatePerSecond: Min 1, Max 20 seconds
-RatePerMinute: Min 1, Max 120 seconds
+- RatePerMinute: Min 1, Max 120 seconds
-RatePerHour: Min 1, Max 120 minutes
+- RatePerHour: Min 1, Max 120 minutes

 ## License